-Key Words: 1.
-For Complete Answers, Essence, or Chapter Analysis: Key words must be at least two words not including words like "a," "an," "the," etc. 2.
+Key Word(s): 1.
+For Complete Answers, Essence, or Chapter Analysis: A Key word(s) is not a word like "a," "an," "the," etc. 2.
 For the words which make up a question: It is the word or words necessary to give a quizzer the ability to finish the question.